Hypothyroidism is very common among people in the US which means that many people are taking thyroid hormones.

 Hypothyroidism can indirectly cause nausea.

-Low thyroid states may result in a condition known as reduced gastric emptying or even symptoms such as acid reflux which manifest as nausea.
+Low thyroid states may result in a condition known as reduced gastric emptying or even symptoms such as acid reflux which manifests as nausea.

 Can a sore throat be a sign of thyroid problems?

 Typically a hoarse throat or the sensation of swelling in the throat is attributed to inflammation and may be a sign of autoimmune thyroiditis.

 Remember that not all cases of hypothyroidism are caused by autoimmune thyroiditis but it is the most common cause.

 If you are having persistent swelling in the throat or neck you need further evaluation including a thyroid panel.